eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 presentation request ensures the authenticity of the request and enhances trust for both Wallet Units and Users.

 The next sections describe how these challenges can be solved for both same-device and cross-device remote presentation flows, by using the W3C Digital Credentials API.
-Note that requirements for Wallet Units and Relying Party Instances to use this browser API for remote presentation flows will be further discussed with Member States for ARF 2.0.
+Note that requirements for Wallet Units and Relying Party Instances to use this browser API for remote presentation flows will be updated in the major release of this document.

 #### 4.4.3.2 Same-device remote presentation flows

 ![Figure 4](media/Figure_4_Remote_Same-Device_Flow.png) <!-- <img src="Figure_4_Remote_Same-Device_Flow.png" style="width="6.195290901137358in" height="6.5597200349956255in" /> -->
 Figure 4: Remote same-device presentations